 Essential Duties and Responsibilities

-- Investigate, develop, and litigate civil rights and civil liberties cases in federal and state courts.
-This includes conducting factual and legal research, leading litigation teams with multiple co-counsel, interviewing clients and potential witnesses, writing demand letters, drafting pleadings and briefs, conducting discovery, arguing motions, trying cases in court, handling appeals and amicus briefs, and negotiating settlements.
+- Investigate, develop, and litigate civil rights and civil liberties cases in federal and state courts potentially with limited supervision.
+This includes conducting factual and legal research, leading litigation teams potentially with multiple co-counsel, interviewing clients and potential witnesses, writing demand letters, drafting pleadings and briefs, conducting discovery, arguing motions, trying cases in court, handling appeals and amicus briefs, and negotiating settlements.

 - Communicate with government attorneys or other government officials in attempts to resolve civil rights and civil liberties issues in an amicable and practical manner without resorting to litigation.

 - Occasionally provide legal research and analysis on legislative proposals and public education materials.

 - Work with the ACLU of Georgia communications department to give media interviews explaining the ACLU of Georgia’s positions and legal actions.

 - Give panel and other presentations to the community explaining the ACLU of Georgia’s positions and legal actions.

 - Recruit and supervise legal interns (together with other Staff Attorneys).